github/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to this project!
 You must fill out the information below before we can review this pull request.
-By explaining why you're making a change (or linking to a pull request) and what changes you've made, we can triage your pull request to the best possible team for review.
+By explaining why you're making a change (or linking to an issue) and what changes you've made, we can triage your pull request to the best possible team for review.

-See our [CONTRIBUTING.md](/main/CONTRIBUTING.md) for information how to contribute.
+See our [CONTRIBUTING.md](https://github.com/github/docs/blob/main/CONTRIBUTING.md) for information how to contribute.

 For changes to content in [site policy](https://github.com/github/docs/tree/main/content/github/site-policy), see the [CONTRIBUTING guide in the site-policy repo](https://github.com/github/site-policy/blob/main/CONTRIBUTING.md).

 We cannot accept changes to our translated content right now.
-See the [types-of-contributions.md](/main/contributing/types-of-contributions.md#earth_asia-translations) for more information.
+See the [types-of-contributions.md](https://github.com/github/docs/blob/main/contributing/types-of-contributions.md#earth_asia-translations) for more information.

 Thanks again!
 -->